Tropentag 2025:

 Description:

 On the other hand, there are business models wherein farmers products go directly to retail stores and consumers with minimal third-party interventions.
-It is found out that mainly these farmers are making reasonable and quick income and hence are continuing to practice regenerative farming methods.
+It is found out that mainly these farmers are making reasonable and quick income and hence are continuing to practice organic farming methods.

 Main purpose of the workshop: